383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-monitoring-policy.md

 ## Purpose

-The purpose of this Infrastructure Monitoring Policy is to establish guidelines and procedures for monitoring the organization's infrastructure components.
-This policy ensures system availability, performance optimization, proactive issue identification, and compliance with service level agreements (SLAs).
+The purpose of this Infrastructure Monitoring Policy is to establish guidelines and procedures for monitoring the organization's own and client infrastructure.
+This policy ensures system availability, performance optimization, proactive issue identification, and compliance with Service Level Agreements (SLAs).

 ## Scope

 This policy applies to all team members involved in infrastructure monitoring within our organization.
 The policy covers the following monitoring technologies and services:

-- StatusCake for monitoring the uptime performance of websites and reporting downtime incidents via Slack.
+- StatusCake for monitoring the uptime performance of websites and reporting downtime incidents via Slack & Pager Duty.
-- PagerDuty for reporting downtime incidents to the Lead Support Engineer.
+- PagerDuty for reporting downtime, and SLA incidents to the Support Team.
-- Detectify, when paid for by clients, for periodic OWASP Top 10 scans and reporting security incidents.
+- Detectify, when paid for by clients, for periodic OWASP Top 10 scans and reporting security vulnerabilities.
-- Bespoke internal Server monitoring and cost monitoring tool for tracking resource utilization, cost optimization, and reporting unusual activity or outages to the Lead Support Engineer.
+- Bespoke internal Server monitoring and cost monitoring tool for tracking resource utilization, cost forecasting, and reporting unusual activity or outages to the Support Team.
 - Udemy for Business for providing security training materials to all engineers.
 - Role-based access control for managing access to monitoring tools at appropriate levels.
 - The Lead Support Engineer is responsible for the setup and configuration of monitoring services.